gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 `adhoc-file-signer-X.Y.Z-server-portable.tar.gz` into
 `C:\Server\opt\adhoc-file-signer` directory.

-Now let's create a control script which orchestrates the app service(s).
+Now let's create a control script which orchestrates the app services.
 Create `C:\Server\bin\run.sh` file with the following content (important: use `LF` character as a new line separator in `.sh` files, not `CRLF`):